quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 The part before the colon denotes a file or directory on your computer and the one after the location inside the Docker container.
 Files or directories mounted like this will appear to the Quake Live server as a natural part of its file system.
 You can also refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) for more information.

-To customize your server, you can replace any file from the left side.
+To customize your server, you can replace any file or directory from the left side.
 You can start by using one of the evolved versions coming with this repository.
 People created new `server.cfg` variations, new factories, new map pools, new sets of minqlx plugins or lists of workshop items.

 If you want to alter any of the files that are outside of the `_myservers` directory or if you want to create your own files, we recommend to put these into your `_myservers` directory, leaving the other directories untouched.
 This facilitates smooth updates coming from the official Quake Live Server Standards repository.
 For example, if you changed the `configs/standard/server.cfg` directly while receiving such an update, it might result in merge conflicts which you would have to resolve.
 This is not an especially hard thing to do but it might be inconvenient.